onyx-platform/onyx/doc/design/masterless.md

 <img src="/doc/design/images/diagram-5.png" height="85%" width="85%">

-*After a peer reads a lot entry and applies it to the log replica, it will (deterministically!) react by appending zero or more log entries to the tail of the log*
+*After a peer reads a lot entry and applies it to the log replica, it will (deterministically!) react by appending zero or more log entries to the tail of the log.*

-*Figure 4:

 Finally, the peer can carry out side-effects by invoking `onyx.extensions/fire-side-effects!`.
 This function will do things like talking to ZooKeeper or writing to core.async channels.
 Isolating side effects means that a subset of the test suite can operate on pure functions alone.